 If the partnership or LTC was a party to a financial arrangement, such as government stock, local authority stock, mortgage bonds, futures contracts or deferred property settlements, you may have to calculate the income or expenditure from the financial arrangement using a spreading method, rather than on a cash basis.
-To work out if you must use a spreading method, please read "Financial arrangements" on pages 25 and 26.
+To work out if you must use a spreading method, please read Financial arrangements on pages 24 to 25.

-If the financial arrangement matures, is sold, remitted or transferred, you must do a "wash-up" calculation, known as a base price adjustment.
+If the financial arrangement matures, is sold, remitted or transferred, you must do a "wash-up" calculation known as a base price adjustment.